drashland/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create an issue about a possible bug
+about: Report a  bug
 title: ''
 labels: 'Type: Bug, Remark: Investigation Needed'
 assignees: ''

 ---

-## Description
+## Summary

-Explain (clearly and concisely) what the bug is.
+A clear and concise summary of the bug.

-## Steps To Reproduce
+## Steps To Reproduce The Bug

-Please list the steps to reproduce this issue.
-THIS SECTION IS REQUIRED.

-**Steps**

-1. Create app ...
+1. These ...
-2. Load app ...
+2. Steps ...
-3. See error ...
+3. Are ...
+4. Required ...

-## Actual/Expected Behavior
+## Expected Behavior

 A clear and concise description of what you expected to happen.